Environment and Sustainability

 - Whispers of Hope (Faribault)

 - Greenvale Community School (Northfield)

-Carleton Food Recovery Network recovers food five nights per week from Burton Dining Hall and has 50+ student volunteers.
+Carleton Food Recovery Network recovers food five nights per week from Burton and East Dining Halls and has 50+ student volunteers.
 See the photo gallery of some members of the team.